seanremy/atrain-cloudseg/README.md

 3. Download and extract the dataset (WIP: download server under construction)

-4. Make a symbolic link to the dataset directory:
+4. Make the data and experiments directories, plus make a symbolic link to the dataset directory:

+        mkdir data && mkdir experiments
         ln -s <path-to-extracted-dataset> data/atrain

 ----------------------------------------------------------------